level2-gis/gji_elaborat_docs/doc/orodja.rst

 Orodja
 ======

-Orodja so dostopna preko :guilabel:`Orodjarna` (:menuselection:`Processing --> Toolbox`) in so razdeljena na posamezne skupine.
+Orodja so dostopna preko :menuselection:`Processing --> Toolbox` in so razdeljena na posamezne skupine.

 1 Uvoz